88lexd/lexd-solutions/aws-wordpress/1-infra-configuration/2-general-setup/README.md

  - Manually allocate EIP (Elastic IP) under VPC Console and reflect the "Allocation ID" in `variables.tf`
    - Rather not create the EIP via Terraform in case a `terraform destroy` will permanently delete the allocated IP for the production use.

-One the above is done, then continue with the below
+Once the above is done, then continue with the below

 # How to run this